JamesWTruher/PowerShell/docs/testing/TestRelease.md

 something that be considered.
 However, we can produce a set of tests which can be released which help us better measure quality.

-We need have 3 distinct categorization of tests:
+We need to have 3 distinct categorization of tests:

 **Checkin Tests**